 - Happy families are healthy families – stress affects your immune system and your child’s.
 On the other hand, laughter really is the best medicine!
 Making time for laughter and joy will save time and money on health care for stress related illness – from runny noses and cranky behaviour in children to more serious stress related disorders in adults.

 We can never get back this moment, this day or this week with our child at this age right now.
-While it’s great to have lifelong goals and aspirations, it’s important to take off the blinkers and stop pretending that we are ‘doing this for our kids’ if these goals are really stealing time and energy from being present and being aware right NOW.
-Babies and children don’t care whether they have an ‘inheritance’ when they’re twenty one.
-They don’t give a hoot if you are the leader of the free world if you are so busy you are always saying, ‘in a minute’ or ‘hurry up!’
-They need you NOW – to love; to laugh; to have fun; to teach them and model values, so they can make their way in the world with confidence and joy.
+While it’s great to have lifelong goals and aspirations, it’s important to take off the blinkers and stop pretending that we are ‘doing this for our kids’ if these goals are really stealing time and energy from being present and being aware right now.
+Babies and children don’t care if you are the leader of the free world if you are so busy you are always saying, ‘in a minute’ or ‘hurry up!’
+They need you now – to love; to laugh; to have fun; to teach them and model values, so they can make their way in the world with confidence and joy.

 Making it FUN!

 Please, take a moment to visualise the kind of family you want, the kind of things you can enjoy with your little ones and the values that are important to you.
 Remember, no pressure, you don’t need to be perfect, nor do your kids.

 Create a FUN board: this is like a vision board for fun – you can include your kids, especially if they are old enough to cut or glue – cut out pictures, collect articles and advertisements for activities that you and your child(ren) can enjoy together.